-This Policy is a statement of the aims, principles and strategies for an Access Plan at Shilbottle First School.

-The Policy was developed September 2015 through a process of consultation with teaching staff.
+This policy is a statement of the aims, principles and strategies for an Access Plan at Shilbottle Primary.
+The policy was reviewed and updated in September 2018 through a process of consultation with teaching staff and wider school community.

-It was approved by the governing body on September 2017

-A schedule for the review of this, and all other, policy documents is set out in the school's five year Plan of Whole School Development, this policy will now be reviewed every year
+It was approved by the governing body in the autumn 2018 Governing Body Meeting.
+A schedule for the review of this, and all other, policy documents is set out in the school's five year plan of whole school development.
+It has been agreed that this policy will be reviewed annually.